Walikuperek/NewsletterAPI/README.md

 - GCP Deployment
 - Switch to any DB you need (SQL, SQLite, any)
 - Switch to any Email provider (Gmail, SendGrid, any)

+## Risk
+- Remember that anyone can try to brute-force your public: `smth/:token` (so we limit to ~100 req/min)
+- Go creative with initial admin account credentials, so attackers will need to spent million years on them

 ## Usage
 Local usage: